 "Plus I like having my own stuff as it feels nicer, and makes it more like my own home.
 There’s also the element of choice and control over quality of furnishings."

-- You may have to fork out hefty sum to furnish the place
+having to fork out a hefty sum to furnish the place

-- You’ll need to take care not to damage the property when moving furniture in and out
+having to take care not to damage the property when moving furniture in and out.

 Your rights and responsibilities

-Once you’ve signed the contract, you should take care of a rental property and its contents.
+Once you’ve signed the rental contract, you should take care of the property and its contents.
 This includes reporting any damage or maintenance required at the outset, and during the tenancy.

 At the end of the tenancy, it’s your responsibility as a tenant to return the property in the same condition as you found it at the outset.